Study Europe as a Question, Shape Europe in Practice

 Europe today faces profound and lasting challenges: democratic pressure, societal pluralisation, geopolitical instability, and rapid transformations in the public sphere.
 Addressing these challenges requires more than knowledge of institutions.
 It demands critical understanding, intercultural competence, and the ability to translate ideas into action.

-Euroculture empowers students to understand, critically engage with, and shape Europe and its global connections, preparing thoughtful, responsible change agents for a complex and interconnected world.
+Euroculture empowers you to understand, critically engage with, and shape Europe and its global connections, preparing thoughtful, responsible change agents for a complex and interconnected world.

 Explore Europe in Context

-Euroculture is a fully integrated Joint Master programme that examines Europe as a contested, evolving project.
-Students combine interdisciplinary study with real-world experiences, analysing politics, culture, and society through citizen-centred perspectives.
-Rather than treating Europe as a fixed or self-evident entity, Euroculture approaches Europe as a contested and evolving project shaped by history, power relations, lived experience and global interdependence.
+Euroculture is a fully integrated Joint Master programme that critically examines Europe as a constantly evolving concept from an interdisciplinary perspective.
+By studying Euroculture, you combine interdisciplinary study with real-world experiences, giving you space to explore politics, culture, and society through citizen-centred perspectives.
+Rather than treating Europe as a fixed or self-evident entity, Euroculture approaches Europe as a contested and evolving project shaped by politics, history, power relations, lived experience and global interdependence.

 Interdisciplinary Learning, Real-World Impact

-Euroculture integrates political science, history, cultural studies, sociology, law, and media studies into a coherent, applied curriculum.
-Students develop analytical, comparative, and research skills while participating in internships, intensive programmes, and a jointly supervised Master’s thesis.
+Euroculture integrates political science, history, cultural studies, sociology, law, and other perspectives such as media studies into a coherent, jointly organized curriculum.
+You develop analytical and comparitive skills while building your own projects, participating in (research) internships, following a summer school on a relevant European topic (intensive programme), and write a jointly supervised Master’s thesis.
 This unique combination of theory and practice prepares graduates for academic and professional careers alike.

 Mobility at the Core

 Unlike a traditional exchange, mobility is fully embedded in Euroculture’s curriculum.
-Students study at multiple European partner universities and can optionally experience global partners, gaining diverse academic and cultural perspectives.
-Coordinators provide full support for visas, housing, and adaptation, making international study seamless and enriching.
+You may study at multiple European universities, or optionally experience a non-European university as well, allowing you to gain global academic and cultural perspectives.
+Coordinators provide support for visas, housing, and adaptation, making your studies more integrated and enriching.

 Excellence and Recognition